appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/podman.md

 :::caution

-By default, self-hosted runner package has pre-configured `ASPNETCORE_BASE_API_URL` for Appcircle-hosted cloud.
+By default, self-hosted runner package has pre-configured `ASPNETCORE_REDIS_STREAM_ENDPOINT` and `ASPNETCORE_BASE_API_URL` for Appcircle-hosted cloud.

+- `webeventredis.appcircle.io:6379,ssl=true`
 - `https://api.appcircle.io/build/v1`

-:point_up: You need to change its value with your self-hosted Appcircle server's API URL.
+:point_up: You need to change these values with your self-hosted Appcircle server's Redis and API URL.

-Assuming our sample scenario explained above, its value should be
+Assuming our sample scenario explained above, these values should be

+- `redis.appcircle.spacetech.com:6379,ssl=false`
 - `http://api.appcircle.spacetech.com/build/v1`

 for our example configuration.

-:reminder_ribbon: After [download](/self-hosted-appcircle/self-hosted-runner/installation#1-download), open `appsettings.json` with a text editor and change `ASPNETCORE_BASE_API_URL` value according to your configuration.
+:reminder_ribbon: After [download](/self-hosted-appcircle/self-hosted-runner/installation#1-download), open `appsettings.json` with a text editor and change the `ASPNETCORE_REDIS_STREAM_ENDPOINT` and the `ASPNETCORE_BASE_API_URL` values according to your configuration.

 Please note that, you should do this before [register](/self-hosted-appcircle/self-hosted-runner/installation#2-register).